lasyan3/gfx_pack/src/XenobladeX/Mods/readme.md

 - **Change time at will**: Allow to change time of the day from the eManual entry of the main menu.

 ### Loot mods
+- **Equipment - Alternate random augments**:
+	> In vanilla, augments have a percent chance to be selected, some of them have 90 or 100%, while others have less than 10%.
+	> This mod applies following rule: everything above 80% is capped at 80%, and everything else is set to 20%.
 - **Equipment - Always best quality**: Equipment looted is always at best quality ("Prime" for ground gear and "Intergalactic" for Skells gear), with "X6X" variants and has always 3 augments and 3 extra free slots.
 - **Equipment - Force count**: Force the number of equipments looted in silver of gold treasures.
 - **Equipment - Force type**: Force the type of equipment you loot.
 This mod is designed to make end-game equipment farming easier. **Doesn't work for Skells weapons!**
 - **Equipment - Ignore broken**: Get rid of those broken equipments!
 - **Materials - Drop ratio mod**: Set a minimum drop ratio for materials.
 - **Treasure Quality**: Select the treasure quality you want to loot (bronze, silver, gold or no chest at all if you just want to kill a lot of monsters quickly without loot).
-    > Difference between regular and "FORCED" presets:
-    > It's a bit tricky to explain, but here's how the game selects the chest quality:
+    > You can choose between regular and "FORCED" presets.
+Difference between them is a bit tricky to explain, but here's how the game selects the chest quality:
     > 1 - Calculate luck for gold chest, if success exit with gold quality, else process next step
     > 2 - Calculate luck for silver chest, if success exit with silver quality, else process next step
     > 3 - Calculate luck for bronze chest, if success exit with bronze quality, else process next step